-Musement shares 15 of the most emblematic monuments and places in Germany, from the Brandenburg Gate to the Neuschwanstein Castle to the incredible Black Forest.
+Discover 15 must-see sights and monuments in Germany, from the Brandenburg Gate to Neuschwanstein Castle and the Black Forest.

 1. Brandenburg Gate

-We couldn’t compile a list of iconic places in Germany without mentioning Brandenburg Gate.
-Located on the Pariser Platz in Berlin, the gate is an 18th-century gate that is the only remaining entrance portal of the 18 that once the city.
-Commissioned by King Frederick William II in 1788 as a symbol of peace, the monument is known internationally for its artistic and historical value.
+Let’s start in Berlin, where the European Championship final will be played.
+This is where you’ll find one of the symbols of the German capital, the Brandenburg Gate.
+Of the 18 city gates that once existed, it’s the only one left.
+Located on the Pariser Platz in Berlin, the gate was commissioned by King Frederick William II in 1788 as a symbol of peace, and is known internationally for its artistic and historical value.
 A bronze statue of a chariot driven by the goddess of peace is perched on the top.

 2. Neuschwanstein Castle

 If a fairy-tale castle exists, it is Neuschwanstein Castle.
-Located about 60 miles from Munich, Neuschwanstein is majestically situated atop the lush forests that surround it.
+About two hours’ drive from Munich, Neuschwanstein is majestically situated atop the lush forests that surround it.
 Did you know that this fortress was the inspiration for the castle in the Disney movie Sleeping Beauty?
-It\s definitely a magical structure well worth exploring if you find yourself in Bavaria.
+It’s definitely a dreamy sight well worth exploring if you find yourself in Bavaria.

 3. Cologne Cathedral